 Tennessee Child Custody – Family Law Attorney

-To most parents their children are the most important part of their lives.
+To most parents, their children are the most important part of their lives.
 Whether your child is born outside of marriage or within a marital union that ends in divorce, the child custody becomes an issue for you.
-Parenting a child with both the mother and father living together under the same roof can be complicated enough, but when the parents live separately it involves several additional issues and decisions.
-A determination must be made as to which parent your child will be with and when, which parent has the authority to make educational, medical and other major decisions for the child, and how the child will be financially supported are all part of the legal process of the arrangement for the custody of a child in Tennessee.
-Sometimes a child custody determination is made by agreement between the parties other times it is adjudicated by the court.
-In either instance you should have a family law attorney involved and any child custody arrangements should be formalized by a court order.
+Parenting a child with both the mother and father living together under the same roof can be complicated enough.
+But, when the parents live separately it involves several additional issues and decisions.
+A determination must be made as to which parent your child will be with and when.
+Also, which parent has the authority to make educational, medical and other major decisions for the child.
+As well as how the child will be financially supported.
+These issues are all part of the legal process of the arrangement for the custody of a child in Tennessee.
+Sometimes the parent agree upon a child custody determination.
+Other times the court makes the decision.
+In either instance you need a family law attorney involved.
+Also, any child custody arrangements should be formalized by a court order.

 Shared Parenting – Joint Custody – is the Standard in Tennessee